JuhaLuukkonen/AlbumHub/README.md

 Download repository and install.

-Npm - or Yarn install
+npm - or yarn install

-Npm - or Yarn start
+npm - or yarn start

 ### Juha Luukkonen